 Transplanted couples sometimes set up boarding houses of sorts to help young men from their hometown get started in America.
 They welcomed unattached men into their homes and served them food from the old country.
-Olga noted that when her family lived in Dawson, New Mexico (her father had found work in the mines there), from about 1914 until 1919:
+Sandra's mother Olga noted that when her family lived in Dawson, New Mexico (her father had found work in the mines there), from about 1914 until 1919:

 My mother ran a boarding house.
 In Dawson, yes, because see a lot of men weren't married, or if they were married, they left their wives wherever, and they went there just to get a job. . .
 I can remember my mother had to cook and bake bread for a whole week.
-They really worked hard, I have to say.
+They really worked hard, I have to say.75

 Often, those running the boarding house offered advice on how to make, spend, and save money, and even found jobs for the boarders in the companies in which the host worked.
 In essence, the couple acted as surrogate parents to the newcomers.

-Natalie remembered that her father, Joseph Cavagnaro, started off by "living with [his cousin] Mary's mother and father...up on Prospect Avenue [in South Scranton]" before getting married.
-As a result, he used to think of Mary's mother as a "second mother."
-Giovanni and Geronima took in other boarders as well, as indicated in a 1900 Scranton census, which showed four boarders living with the Cavagnaro family, all from Italy and working in the mines.
+Natalie (G2 - G) remembered that her father, Joseph Cavagnaro, started off by "living with [his cousin] Mary's mother and father...up on Prospect Avenue [in South Scranton]" before getting married.
+As a result, he used to think of Mary's mother as a "second mother."76 Giovanni and Geronima (Sandra's paternal great grandparents) took in other boarders as well, as indicated in a 1900 Scranton census, which showed four boarders living with the Cavagnaro family, all from Italy and working in the mines.
 This maintained strong ties between the old and new communities and brought the pattern of migration full circle.

-When Settimia and her three children journeyed to America to join Eugene in 1920, they assisted other immigrants.
+When Settimia (G1 - M) (D'Annibale) Giancini and her three children journeyed to America to join her husband Eugene Giancini in 1920, they assisted other immigrants.
 Once the family was settled in Pennsylvania, recalled Settimia's granddaughter-in-law Sylvia (Ware) Montrone, "They took in boarders, men from Ceccano, [who had] come to work in America.
 Eugene now worked for the Lackawanna Railroad, and, unlike most of the boarders, he was literate.
-So he was paid to write the boarders' letters home."
+So he was paid to write the boarders' letters home."77

-Dominick provided details about the boarders who stayed with the family as he was growing up in West Scranton, Pennsylvania.
+Dominick (G2 - M) Giancini provided details about the boarders who stayed with the family as he was growing up in West Scranton, Pennsylvania.

-First of all, we had maybe anywhere from five, six, seven, eight-up to eight boarders.
+First of all, we had maybe anywhere from five, six, seven, eight--up to eight boarders.
 All the boarders [my mother, Settimia] took in had to be young men who came over to earn money to support their families in Italy that lived in our town that she knew.
-She wouldn't take any strangers in as boarders. . .
+She wouldn't take any strangers in as boarders...